 Michael Fassbender plays Bobby Sands, the Provisional Irish Republican Army member who led the second IRA Hunger strike.
 The story revolves around the 1981 Hunger Strike in Maze Prison as Irish republican prisoners strike to regain political status.

-The film explores the 66 days that Sands spent on hunger strike as well as the aftermath of his death and the other deaths of prisoners and prison officers that occurred during this time.
-It is not an easy watch, but it is one that has been praised for how it handled the difficult subject matter.
+The film explores the 66 days that Sands spent on the hunger strike, as well as the aftermath of his death and the other deaths of prisoners and prison officers that occurred during this time.
+It is not an easy watch, but it has been praised for handling the complex subject matter.

 20. Philomena (2013)

 After becoming pregnant in 1951, Philomena was sent to a Magdalene laundry because she was unmarried.
 The movie recounts the abuse survivors suffered at the laundries.
-Philomena spent four years working at the laundry with little contact with her son.
-Her child was given up for adoption and Philomena never got the chance to say goodbye.
+Philomena spent four years at the laundry and had little contact with her son.
+Her child was given up for adoption, and Philomena never got the chance to say goodbye.

-Against all odds the unlikely pair attempt to trace Philomena’s son’s whereabouts after 50 years of no results, with the convent continuing to hinder their search all these years later.
-Philomena is a heartbreaking but true story that highlights how much young unmarried women and their children suffered at the hands of the Church in Ireland, and how it is still so difficult to get justice all of these years later.
+Against all odds, the unlikely pair attempted to trace Philomena’s son’s whereabouts after 50 years of no results, with the convent continuing to hinder their search all these years later.
+Philomena is a heartbreaking but true story that highlights how much young unmarried women and their children suffered at the hands of the Church in Ireland and how it is still so difficult to get justice all of these years later.

 Final Thoughts

-Thanks for reading this article, we hope one of these brilliant Irish movies will feature in your next film night.
-With so much variety, there is really something for everyone to enjoy!
-Do you think we missed out on any great Irish movies that deserve a spot on our list?
+Thanks for reading this article.
+We hope one of these brilliant Irish movies will be featured on your next film night.
+With so much variety, there is something for everyone to enjoy!
+Do you think we missed any tremendous Irish movies that deserve a spot on our list?
 Let us know in the comments below!

 Other articles you may enjoy: